-10% fall in c 10% fall in cash flows discount rate Reduction in recoverable amount Remaining headroom Reduction in recoverable amount Remaining headroom 3 £m £m £m £m (55.9) 15.1 (37.1) 34.0
+10% fall in a 10% fall in cash flows 1% increase in discount rate Reduction in recoverable amount Remaining headroom Reduction in recoverable amount Remaining headroom Us £m £m £m £m (55.9) 15.1 (37.1) 34.0

 Retail cash flows would have to fall by more than 12.7% before the value in use fell below the CGU carrying value.
 For the UK&I Online and International groups of CGUs, no impairment would occur under any reasonable possible changes in assumptions upon which the recoverable amount was estimated.